6 Power Foods That Boost Dopamine Levels

 So, technically, while dopamine does not directly induce happiness, it contributes to positive feelings.
 Imbalances of dopamine may cause mental health conditions like depression and addiction.
 While dopamine contributes to positive emotions, happiness is influenced by a combination of neurotransmitters, hormones, genetics, and environmental factors.

-Is there anything like too much dopamine?
-Let’s have a closer look to understand the effects of excess dopamine.
+However, remember that too much of it can put you into an overdrive.
+In the next section, let’s have a closer look to understand the effects of excess dopamine.

 What Are The Effects Of Excess Dopamine?